MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Supported capabilities

-Apart from the capabilities your Teams app already have, you can choose to add different capabilities to your Teams app.
+You can choose to add different capabilities in your Teams app.
 The following table provides the different Teams app capabilities:

 |Existing capabilities|Other supported capabilities|